bbarker/ATS-Postiats-wiki/effects.md

 * `lin` - the function is linear and can be called only once
 * `prf` - the function is a proof function
 * `!wrt` - indicates that a function may write to a location it owns.
 For instance, ptr_set incurs such an effect.
-* `!ref` - can read from or write to a location that one knows exists but does not own.

 These can be combined, e.g. `<lincloptr1>`.
 Function effects are all of [[sort|sort]] `eff`.